Merzasphor/MWSE/docs/source/lua/api/lfs/setmode.rst

 Returns
 ----------------------------------------------------------------------------------------------------

+The function has more than one return value.

+success (`boolean`_, `nil`_)
-`boolean`_, `nil`_. true in case of success, or nil on an error.
+    true in case of success, or nil on an error.

-`string`_.
+errorOrOldMode (`string`_)
     If succesful, this will be the previous file mode used.
 In the case of an error, a string describing the issue.

 Parameters
 ----------------------------------------------------------------------------------------------------